SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/06-HPC-best-practice.md

 * Make jobs that last at least a few minutes, lots of small jobs creates excess load on the scheduler.
 Use something like GNU Parallel to make each Slurm job do several things.

 Again, working on a cluster is working in a big sandbox, with people of all ages and skills.
 So it is important to work carefully and be considerate.
-Please visit our list of Common Pitfalls and Fair Use/Responsibilities pages so that you'll be a good member of the community...
+These pages from Harvard University discuss some more detail about common pitfalls and fair use on HPC systems.

 [Common Pitfalls](https://rc.fas.harvard.edu/resources/documentation/common-odyssey-pitfalls/)
 [Fair Use/Responsibilities:](https://rc.fas.harvard.edu/resources/responsibilities/)